alexjurkiewicz/pender/README.md

 * Plugins are executed once per-file per-commit.
 * Plugins are passed the following arguments:
+  1. `check`
-  1. Repository file path
+  2. Repository file path
-  2. Temporary commit data file path
+  3. Temporary commit data file path
-  3. MIME type (application/octet-stream if unknown)
+  4. MIME type (application/octet-stream if unknown)
 * When checking a file's contents, use the temporary commit data file rather than the repository file.
 There may be changes in the repository file that are not part of the commit (eg, in case of `git add -p`).
 * Plugins signal their decision by return code:
   * 0: OK the commit